In this article:

 Check Your Credit Reports and Scores Before Applying for a Personal Loan

 If you're thinking about getting a personal loan, it's a good idea to first check your credit reports and scores so you know what lenders will see when considering your application.
-Also check out Experian CreditMatch™, which uses your FICO Score to pair you with personalized offers for credit cards and personal loans that are right for you.
+Also check out Experian CreditMatch™, which uses your FICO® Score to pair you with offers for credit cards and personal loans.

 FICO® is a registered trademark of Fair Isaac Corporation in the U.S. and other countries.